 Unit 1

 AP Theme Literary Genre and Style

-Торіс The Romanization of Britain
+Topic The Romanization of Britain

 Essential Question What point of view does Caesar take when describing events?
 How does he represent himself and for what purposes?

 Unit Focus Learners will: draw a map of Britain as described by Caesar. identify the events leading up to the second invasion of Britain. critique Caesar's decisions and actions. explore how the enemy responded to the actions of Caesar's forces. analyze Caesar's point of view when describing events. evaluate why Caesar represents himself the way he does. investigate how other leaders represent themselves and compare to Caesar. compare Caesar's description of the invasion of Britain with other historical descriptions. discuss how point of view impacted Caesar's presentation and compare with other literary works.

-ACTFL World-Readiness Standards For Learning Languages Emphasized in the Unit 1) Interpersonal Communication Learners interact and negotiate meaning in spoken, signed, or written conversations to share information, reactions, feelings, and opinions.
+ACTFL ACTFL World-Readiness Standards For Learning Languages Emphasized in the Unit 1) Interpersonal Communication Learners interact and negotiate meaning in spoken, signed, or written conversations to share information, reactions, feelings, and opinions.
 Unrehearsed Speaking Communication Example: Learners will role-play a conversation between two heroes of Rome, Pullo and Vorenus.
 Communicate 2) Interpretive Communication effectively in more Learners understand, interpret, and analyze what is heard, read, or viewed on a variety of topics. than one language in Listening Reading order to function in a Example: Learners will listen to a passage Example: Learners will read a passage about how Caesar variety of situations of Caesar's description of Britain and sent Cicero a message and demonstrate comprehension. and for multiple demonstrate comprehension. purposes 3) Presentational Communication Learners present information, concepts, ideas to inform, explain, persuade, and narrate on a variety of topics using appropriate media and adapting to various audiences of listeners, readers or viewers.
 Rehearsed Writing and Speaking Example: Learners will explain Caesar's point of view and provide examples from the text.
-Example: Learners will explain Caesar's point of view and provide examples from the text.
-1) Relating Cultural Practices to Perspectives Learners use the language to investigate, explain, and reflect on the relationship between the practices and perspectives of the cultures studied.2) Relating Cultural Products to Perspectives Learners use the language to investigate, explain, and reflect on the relationship between the Cultures products and perspectives of the cultures studied.
-Interact with cultural competence and Learners will demonstrate on understanding of the relationship between cultural practices and understanding Learners will demonstrate an understanding of the relationship between cultural practices and perspectives of the culture and the cultural products and perspectives of the culture.
+Cultures Interact with cultural Relating Cultural Practices to Perspectives Learners use the language to investigate, explain, and reflect on the relationship between the practices and perspectives of the cultures studied.
+Relating Cultural Products to Perspectives Learners use the language to investigate, explain, and reflect on the relationship between the products and perspectives of the cultures studied. competence and understanding Learners will demonstrate an understanding of the relationship between cultural practices and perspectives of the culture and the cultural products and perspectives of the culture.
 Learners will identify the form of money used, explore its use, and demonstrate an understanding of its origin.